-The Sixth Form is part of the Welwyn Hatfield Post-16 Consortium and this allows students to access a very wide range of courses and to choose subjects in almost any combination.
-Subject staff collaborate effectively across the Consortium schools and pupils have access to the facilities and opportunities at any site where they have lessons.
+Being part of the Welwyn Hatfield Post-16 Consortium allows students to access a very wide range of courses and to choose subjects in almost any combination as well as access to the facilities and opportunities at any site where they have lessons.
 A Consortium bus is provided at lunchtimes to enable students to travel to other sites where necessary.